 The above is all good information for meeting any dog and important counsel to pass on to our little ones.
 Let's help make sure they don't have an experience that perpetuates a fear of dogs in the future.

-If you show can show pet owners that you are calm, in control and respectful of their pets, you’ll quickly win their hearts and reassure them that they’ve picked the best people to look after their pets!
+If you show can show pet owners that you are calm, in control and respectful of their pets, you'll quickly win their hearts and reassure them that they've picked the best pet sitters to look after their furry friends!